-While the libertarian House member’s plan didn’t garner the widespread attention that GOP hopeful Herman Cain did with his 9-9-9 tax reform plan during the debate, Paul still hopes for some kind of game changer that will elevate him from the third tier of Republican presidential candidates.
+While Paul’s plan isn’t likely to garner the wide-spread attention that GOP hopeful Herman Cain did with his 9-9-9 tax reform plan, Paul is hoping for some kind of game changer that will elevate him from the third tier of Republican presidential candidates.

 Like other Republican challengers, Paul says he would repeal President Obama’s health-care-reform and the Dodd-Frank financial overhaul legislation enacted last year.
 Paul would also allow young workers to opt out of Social Security.